CFIoT-Team1/CFIoT/MarketingMaterial.md

 ## Sales and Distribution
 To ensure that our smart power meter is easily accessible to its target markets, we can use the following sales channels:
 - **Direct Online Sales**: operate an e-commerce platform on our website, allowing for direct customer interaction and lowering prices by cutting intermediaries;
-- **Partnershis with Electronis Retailers**: stocking the product in stores where customers typically purchase electronic gadgets will increase reach and visibility;
+- **Partnerships with Electronics Retailers**: stocking the product in stores where customers typically purchase electronic gadgets will increase reach and visibility;
 - **Direct Sales to SMEs**: develop an outreach program targetting small business owners by attending local expos or partnering up with business guilds;
 - **Educational and Community Programs**: offer the product through partnerships with schools and communities at a reduced cost to promote energy literacy and adoption;
 - **Online Marketplace**: list the product on popular Taiwanese e-commerce platforms (e.g. Shopee, PC home) to reach a wider online audience;